calebomariba/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 ## 11-binary_to_decimal
 This script converts a binary number stored in the environment variable BINARY to decimal, followed by a new line.

+## 12-combinations
+This script prints all possible combinations of two lowercase letters (except oo) in alphabetical order.